Torture: Prohibition

 The prohibition of torture is a peremptory norm (jus cogens) in international law, meaning that it is forbidden for all states under all circumstances.
-Most jurists justify the absolute legal prohibition on torture based on its violation of human dignity.
-The CAT and its Optional Protocol focus on the prevention of torture, which was already prohibited in international human rights law under other treaties such as the International Covenant on Civil and Political Rights.
+The CAT and its Optional Protocol focus on the prevention of torture, which was already prohibited in international human rights law (IHRL) under other treaties such as the International Covenant on Civil and Political Rights.
 The CAT specifies that torture must be a criminal offense under a country's laws, evidence obtained under torture may not be admitted in court, and deporting a person to another country where they are likely to face torture is forbidden.
 Even when it is illegal under national law, judges in many countries continue to admit evidence obtained under torture or ill treatment.
-A 2009 study found that 42 percent of states parties to the CAT continue to use torture systematically.

-In international humanitarian law, which regulates the conduct of war, torture was first outlawed by the 1863 Lieber Code.
-Torture was prosecuted during the Nuremberg trials as a crime against humanity; it is recognized by both the 1949 Geneva Conventions and the 1998 Rome Statute of the International Criminal Court as a war crime.
-According to the Rome Statute, torture can also be a crime against humanity if committed as part of a systematic attack on a civilian population.
+It is disputed whether ratification of the CAT decreases, does not affect, or even increases the rate of torture in a country.
+Torture is prohibited in international criminal law as a war crime and crime against humanity; unlike in IHRL, it may be perpetrated by non-state actors.
+In 1987, Israel became the only country in the world to purportedly legalize torture.
+More prominently, the prohibition was challenged by the United States government using the same argument of state security deployed by Israel and various colonial powers, as it embarked on an overseas torture program as part of its war on terror.